 - Looking for a meatless main dish?
 Leave off the pepperoni.
-Or you love meat: add sausage, ham, bacon, or even chicken.
+Or if you love meat, add sausage, ham, bacon, or even chicken.

 - On a vegan or paleo diet?
-Leave the mozzarella off and use a cheese substitute made from cashews, almonds, or hemp seeds.
+Omit the mozzarella and use a cheese substitute made from cashews, almonds, or hemp seeds.

 - This recipe is also keto friendly if you use a pizza sauce without added sugar.

-You could bake the spaghetti squash halves earlier in the day, or even a day ahead.
+Bake the spaghetti squash halves earlier in the day or even a day ahead.
 Just refrigerate them until you’re ready to use them.
-When you’re ready, take them out of the fridge, put them right back on the baking sheet, cut sides up, and heat them in the oven for 15 minutes or so while you get the toppings ready.
+When you’re ready, take the baked squash out of the fridge, put it right back on the baking sheet, cut sides up, and heat in the oven for 15 minutes or so while you get the toppings ready.
 Take them back out of the oven, put your toppings on, and broil for another 5 minutes or so, or until bubbling and hot.

 - Acorn squash (two ways: savory and sweet)